VincentLu91/VincentLu91.github.io/_posts/2020-04-18-Attempt_IG_Generator.md

 For the GPT-2 training, I took all the captions that I scraped and I combined them into a single text file.
 This is because applying the GPT-2 on 20,000+ text files for training was unnecessarily long.
 I then trained the GPT-2 on the text file using a jupyter notebook on Google Colab.
 In contrast to the GAN training time, the GPT-2 training time took 2-3 minutes to generate a model.

 With both models trained, I wrote a small data app to display the auto generation of visual and text content.
+This app was then deployed into a containerized environment for usage and reproducibility.

 You will find the demonstration of it here: https://youtu.be/OAgeJVUTXyw